E.ON Energy Fund: How to Apply in 2022

 3. E-learning voucher

 What if you're interested in doing an online course to manage your finances?
 E.ON doesn’t provide any specifics on how to apply to get an E-learning voucher for a relevant personal finance course.
 You will need to contact E.ON directly to get more details on courses and vouchers.

 Who do I contact if I need help with my application?

-If you need help to complete the application form, it's OK to get someone else to help you.
+If you need help to complete the application form, it's OK to get somE.ONe else to help you.
 There's a section on the online form where you can specify who that person is.
 You can also choose to nominate him/her as a "designated third party" to deal with your application on your behalf.

-What other help can I get to pay my energy bills?
+What other help can I get?